robinmanuelthiel/dachautemp/README.md

 This is a sample demo application that I use to measure the current temperature and humidity data in my apartment in Dachau (Germany) to collect them in the cloud.

 ## Setup
-I use a Raspberry Pi 3 running [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot) connected with the [GHI Electronics FEZ Hat](https://www.ghielectronics.com/catalog/product/500) which comes with an integrated tempertature sensor that can be accessed super easy with the according library that is available via [NuGet](https://www.nuget.org/packages/GHIElectronics.UWP.Shields.FEZHAT/).
+I use a Raspberry Pi 3 running [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot) connected with the [GHI Electronics FEZ Hat](https://www.ghielectronics.com/catalog/product/500) or [FEZ Cream](https://www.ghielectronics.com/catalog/product/541).
+Both come with a tempertature sensor,the FEZ Cream can also measure humidity.
+Both shields that can be accessed super easy with the according libraries that are available via NuGet.

-On the device runs a simple Universal Windows Application that uses the FEZ Hat driver to measure the temperature data (humidity is not implemented yed) and sends them together with the current time stamp to an [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) that collects the data.
+On the device runs a simple Universal Windows Application that uses the FEZ driver to measure the temperature data (humidity is only supported on FEZ Cream) and sends them together with the current time stamp to an [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) that collects the data.

 Once the data rached the Event Hub, an [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) job sends the values to a [Power BI](https://powerbi.microsoft.com) dashboard where I can monitor the values.